Spark plug health, on today’s engines is very important, and if ignored, can cause serious problems.

 What Type Of Spark Plug Should I Use

 In general, it’s best to replace spark plugs, as part of preventative maintenance, based on manufacturer’s specifications.
-This can help save you from costly repairs, as driving with misfiring spark plugs; could put undue stress on your car’s catalytic converter (the engine’s exhaust cleaner).
+This can help save you from costly repairs.
+Because, driving with misfiring spark plugs, could put undue stress on your vehicle’s catalytic converter, (the engine’s exhaust cleaner).

 It’s during the last 20% of a spark plugs life, that misfires and incomplete combustion occurs most frequently.
 So, changing them before you hit that last stretch, can save you money, time and frustration.

 Yes, today’s spark plugs can be expensive.
 And, you see that when you pay for them.
 But, the savings in fuel and related failures can, far exceed that price during the life of new spark plugs.

-As your car gets older, you may need to replace the spark plugs more frequently.
-This is not a difficult project, but it can easily appear tricky to the newbie DIY’er.
-If you are starting to experience a loss of power; poor fuel economy, misfires, rough idling, etc.; it may be due to worn-out spark plugs.
+As your car gets older, you may need to replace the spark plugs, more frequently.
+This is not a difficult project, but it can easily appear, tricky to the newbie.
+If you are starting to experience a loss of power, poor fuel economy, misfires, rough idling, etc. Most likely, it may be due to worn out spark plugs, affecting spark plug health.

-So, your spark plug health can provide valuable information about your vehicle’s performance; and can predict potential problems.
-Learning how to read a spark plug is quick and easy.
-In short, the reading of a spark plug involves; evaluating the condition and color of the tip of the spark plug.
+So, your spark plug health, can provide valuable information about your vehicle’s performance.
+And, can even predict potential problems.
+Learning how to read a spark plug is, quick and easy.
+The reading of a spark plug involves, evaluating the condition and color of the tip of the spark plug.
 Spark Plug Color – Evidence Of What Is Happening Inside The Engine